 Availability - Can it be accessed by anyone who needs to, when they need it?

 Usability - Is it in a useful format?

 Let’s take a look at how this translates into different contexts and what to do to ensure that you have reliable data.

 Great digital marketing is all about data.
 It’s how you know what campaigns are working, what platforms are giving the best results and what copy is resonating with your audience.
 Bad data leads to bad marketing and good data leads (potentially) to good marketing.

 In this context, the most important aspects of data reliability are that it’s accurate and useful.
 Conversions are a clear example of how even accurate data can be difficult to make useful.

 The math doesn’t add up, but then again it does: Some of the converting buyers saw your ads on both channels before buying.
 This is why both marketing channels report the same conversion.
 It's important to aggregate the data in a way that you can make comparisons, run experiments and drive results.

 Data reliability (or data quality) are a bit different in a research context.
 Researchers look at data reliability as whether a research method can produce the same results, multiple times.
 In other words, they try to measure and reach consistency of the results.

 The goal is to prevent data quality issues and ensure data reliability.
-Researchers test this in a few ways (which can also be relatable more generally):

 Test-retest reliability - Does retesting with the same group produce the same results?